 The trip will include extensive photography tuition from professional travel photographer, Steve Davey, countless photo opportunities and the company of fellow photography enthusiasts.

-Landing in the capital Antananarivo, we swiftly drive south to the historic town of Antsirabe, which boasts faded colonial architecture and a concentration of the local hand-pulled rickshaws known locally as pousse-pousse.
+The next day, we take our return flight to Antananarivo, where we will have some time to explore this vibrant capital city, before we drive south to the historic town of Antsirabe, which boasts faded colonial architecture and a concentration of the local hand-pulled rickshaws known locally as pousse-pousse.

 We then continue further South to the pleasant town of Fianarantsoa, a photogenic place in its own right, but our staging point for a visit to the austere Christian village of Soantanana where the people process to church, dressed entirely in white.
 We will be invited to accompany them to the service, and then to lunch: a humbling and utterly photogenic experience.